ChipikiPal800/fanter.os/readme.md

 the game hub has over five thousand roms across ten consoles. we also have webports of modern indie games like hollow knight, inscryption, celeste, cuphead, buckshot roulette, and more are being added all the time.

-fantarena is our chat app. it has channels, direct messages, groups, voice messages, profiles, levels, coins, a shop, and daily rewards. it's like discord but it runs inside fanteros and works at school.
+fantarena is our chat app. it has channels, direct messages, groups, voice messages, profiles, levels, coins, a shop, and daily rewards. it's like discord but it runs inside fanteros and works at school. probably??

 fanter search is a proxy that lets you visit blocked websites. it works by fetching the site on our server and rewriting everything so your school filter can't block it.